Get started with Ramp Procurement agents

 Who can use this feature

 Ramp Admins can use this feature by default.
-Admins can also share policies with subject matter experts like security reviewers or legal reviewers to help define policy instructions.
-Only Admins can add policies to workflows (required to "activate" the feature).
+Admins can also share agents with subject matter experts like security reviewers or legal reviewers to help define agent instructions.
+Only Admins can add agents to workflows (required to "activate" the feature).

 Procurement Add-on access